kusumotonorio/factlog/README.md

 L[ Tom Jerry Nibbles ] .
 ⟹ L[ Tom Jerry Nibbles ]
 ```
-The syntax of list descriptions allows you to describe "head" and "tail".
+The syntax of list descriptions allows you to describe "head" and "tail" of a list.
 ```
 L[ HEAD | TAIL ]
 L[ ITEM1 ITEM2 ITEM3 | OTHERS ]